Anne Dejean-Assémat

 Anne Dejean-Assémat (born 6 January, 1957) is a French molecular biologist working on the mechanisms leading to the development of human cancers.
 Professor at the Pasteur Institute and Research Director at Inserm, she heads the laboratory of Nuclear Organization and Oncogenesis at the Pasteur Institute.

 Biography

 Anne Dejean-Assémat was educated at the Pierre and Marie Curie University in Paris, graduating with a Master of Science degree in Genetics in 1980.
-She then earned her PhD in Pierre Tiollais' laboratory at the Pasteur Institute in 1988.
-During her thesis, she investigated the role of integrated hepatitis B virus sequences in the development of hepatocellular carcinoma.
-She was appointed head of a Pasteur Institute/Inserm laboratory in 2003.
+Anne Dejean earned her PhD in 1983 and her habilitation (thèse d'état) in 1988, both from Sorbonne University (ex Pierre and Marie Curie University).
+She got a position at Inserm as Chargée de recherche in 1985 and was appointed head of a Pasteur Institute/Inserm laboratory in 2003.
 Member of EMBO, of the French Academy of Sciences and of the American Academy of Arts and Sciences, she has received the Gagna and Van Heck Prize, 2003, the Prize L'Oréal-Unesco for Women in Science, 2010, the Grand Prix Inserm, 2014 and the Sjöberg Prize, 2018.